-- 6.5 The proximity of the existing group of dwellings to the defined settlement development limits for Pontyberem in the 2nd Deposit Revised Carmarthenshire Local Development Plan (LDP) is illustrated in the map extract below, Figure (vi). - 6.6 It is evident from the revised proposals map that the settlement development limits have been altered and reconfigured to include additional land along the southern flank of Greenfield Terrace.
-However this alteration does not extend beyond Coed y Gaeaf.
+- 6.5 The proximity of the site to the defined settlement development limits for Pontyberem in the 2nd Deposit Revised Carmarthenshire Local Development Plan (LDP) is illustrated in the map extract below, Figure (vi). - 6.6 It is evident from the revised proposals map that the settlement development limits have been altered and reconfigured to include additional land along the southern flank of Greenfield Terrace.